jasonliang-dev/spry/musings.md

 - Dynamic array
 - Open addressing hash map
 - Min heap priority queue
-- Unbounded queue backed by a ring buffer
+- Thread-safe unbounded queue

 STL exists, yes, but I would like to compile my program in a reasonable time please.
 Also, the STL containers hits debug performance pretty hard.

 ## Algorithms

-- `profile.cpp` - Producer/consumer with unbounded queue
+- `profile.cpp` - Producer/consumer

+  The queue lives in `chan.h` and uses a mutex + condition variable.
+I replaced it with semaphores, but it was slower?
+This change was reverted.

+  `json_parse` timings (dungeon example project) on a decade old ThinkPad:

+  - mutex + condition variable: ~40ms debug, ~7ms release (woah one order of magnitude)
+  - semaphores + atomics: ~70ms debug, ~70ms release
+  - semaphores + mutex: ~80ms debug, ~80ms release

 - `json.cpp` -  recursive descent parsing
 - `tilemap.cpp` - A\* pathfinding